 • Lists of appropriate consultants and contractors may be available at regional ICs and local governmental agencies and/or preservation organizations.
 Contacts for assistance, guidance on response and recovery, and materials may also be available within your local area.

-Although there are no special federal or state funds available to owners of historic properties impacted by disasters, historic properties may be entitled to additional consideration from private insurers and state and federal relief agencies.
+Although there are no federal or state funds available to private owners specifically for historic properties impacted by disasters, historic properties may be entitled to additional consideration from private insurers and state and federal relief agencies.
 Be sure to indicate on all claims or requests for assistance that your property is or may be historic.

-Federal Historic Preservation Tax Incentives Program provides for a 20% tax credit for the substantial rehabilitation of income-producing historic buildings that meet the Secretary of the Interior's Standards for Rehabilitation and a 10% tax credit for non-historic buildings placed in service before 1936.
+The Federal Historic Preservation Tax Incentives Program provides for a 20% tax credit for the substantial rehabilitation of income-producing historic buildings that meet the Secretary of the Interior's Standards for Rehabilitation and a 10% tax credit for non-historic, non-residential buildings placed in service before 1936.
 Both National Park Service and Internal Revenue Service regulations and requirements apply.